-3 Functional Description:
+Functional Description

-APR9600 block diagram is included in order to describe the device's internal architecture.
+The HK828 block diagram is included in order to give understanding of the HK828's internal architecture.
 At the left hand side of the diagram are the analog inputs.
-A differential microphone amplifier, including integrated AGC, is included on-chip for applications requiring use.
-The amplified microphone signals fed into the device by connecting the ANA\OUT pin to the ANA IN pin through an external DC blocking capacitor.
-Recording can be fed directly into the ANA IN pin through a DC blocking capacitor, however, the connection between ANA IN and ANA OUT is still required for playback.
+A differential microphone amplifier, including integrated AGC, is included on-chip for applications requiring its use.
+The amplified microphone signal is fed into the device by connecting the Ana Out pin to the Ana In pin through an external DC blocking capacitor.
+Recording can be fed directly into the Ana In pin through a DC blocking capacitor, however, the connection between Ana In and Ana Out is still required for playback.
 The next block encountered by the input signal is the internal anti-aliasing filter.
-The filter automatically adjust its response according to the sampling frequency selected so Shannon's Sampling Theorem is satisfied.
+The filter automatically adjusts its response according to the sampling frequency selected so Shannon's Sampling Theorem is satisfied.
 After anti-aliasing filtering is accomplished the signal is ready to be clocked into the memory array.
-This storage is accomplished through a

-Sample and Hold circuit and the Analog Write/Read circuit.
+This storage is accomplished through a combination of the Sample and Hold circuit and the Analog Write/Read circuit.
 These circuits are clocked by either the Internal Oscillator or an external clock source.
 When playback is desired the previously stored recording is retrieved from memory, low pass filtered, and amplified as shown on the right hand side of the diagram.
 The signal can be heard by connecting a speaker to the SP+ and SP- pins.
 Chip-wide management is accomplished through the device control block shown in the upper right hand corner.
-Message management is provided through the message control block represented in the lower center of the block diagram.
-More detail on actual device application can be found in the Sample Application section.
+Message management is controlled through the message control block represented in the lower center of the block diagram.
+More detail on actual device application can be found in the Sample Applications section.
 More detail on sampling control can be found in the Sample Rate and Voice Quality section.
-More detail on Message management and device control can be found in the Message Management section.
+More detail on message management and device control' can be found in the Message Management section.